 Gary Young was raised in the central mountains of Idaho on a ranch with no indoor plumbing or electricity.
 Learning at an early age to survive off the land, he left home at age 17 to seek his fortune in the wilderness of Canada.
 He homesteaded 320 acres and began building a sizeable ranching and logging operation.
 It was here that he suffered a near-fatal logging accident.
 This accident – which nearly cost him his life – transformed him both physically and emotionally and would eventually impact the lives of countless people in ways he could have never imagined.

-It was this pain that eventually led him to discover the potential of a powerful but little-known form of natural medicine – essential oils.
-Within a very short time, Gary cast off the persistent pain that he had borne for almost 13 years as he began tapping the power of essential oils.
+It was this journey that eventually led him to discover the potential of a powerful but little-known form of natural medicine – essential oils.
+Within a very short time, Gary began tapping the power of essential oils for physical, mental, and spiritual benefits.
 By 1986 he was able to run a half-marathon, finishing 60th out of 970 participants.

 After receiving a master's degree in nutrition, and a doctorate in naturopathy, Gary opened a family practice in Chula Vista, California, and a research clinic in La Mesa, Mexico, where he conducted cutting-edge research in many areas of natural healing.
 He began investigating the effects that essential oils have on the blood as well as their ability to magnify the effects of other healing modalities, such as herbal medicine and acupuncture.
 His work was of such magnitude that in 1985 he received the Humanitarian Award from the State Medical Examiner's Office of Baja, California (one of only six ever awarded), for his research and successful treatment of degenerative disease.
 This research eventually led him to combine essential oils with herbal formulas.